Simple Living: Minimalism in Disguise

 So, what does simple living mean?
 You might call simple living minimalism.
 Because being a minimalist has many assumptions and sometimes negative connotations, I want to address what minimalism is and isn’t.

 In short, minimalism is living with less.
 How much less is up to you.

 Minimalism is living simply.
 How simple is up to you.

 Minimalism is about getting more out of life.
 What you want to get out of life is up to you.

 And minimalism is about only having and doing what you love.
 What you love and need in your life is up to you.

-Minimalism is NOT necessarily having a practically empty house with white walls.
+Minimalism is NOT having an empty house with white walls.
 You decide how much stuff you need.

-Being a minimalist does NOT necessarily mean depriving yourself of any of life’s luxuries.
+Being a minimalist does NOT necessarily mean depriving yourself of life’s luxuries.
 You decide how to spend your money and time.